 Discusses distribution network from how products enter to final destination, including reliability of distribution systems, distribution centers, ports, etc.

-Indonesia’s businesses are organized along classic lines, with the full spectrum of agents, distributors and other intermediaries represented in the economy.
+Indonesia’s businesses are organized along traditional lines, with the full spectrum of agents, distributors and other intermediaries represented in the economy.
 Finding a stocking distributor can be a challenge due to a general unwillingness to assume the carrying charges involved with warehousing.
 In addition, corruption makes the use of offshore warehouses, especially in Singapore, attractive.
 Traffic congestion and weak infrastructure often make it very expensive to ship product long distances within Indonesia from a central warehouse.

 Using an Agent or Distributor